 Our main focus are mathematical and physical models of shape evolution with emphasis on geophysical and planetological applications, such as sand grains, pebbles, ventifacts, rock profiles, asteroids.

 Our research group operates at the Budapest University of Technology and Economics and it is supported on a 5 year (2017-2022), renewable special grant from the Hungarian Academy of Sciences.
 Our goal is to collect, develop and apply existing mathematical models and test the models versus existing and self-produced experimental and field data.
 Ultimately we would like to gain insight on geophysical history based on current size and shape measurements.

-Congratulations to Krisztina Regős on being awarded the Special prize at the National Scientific Student’s Conference 2019!
+Congratulations to Krisztina Regős and Péter Varga for their awards at the National Scientific Student’s Conference 2019!

 Our guest Michel Potier-Ferry from University of Lorraine, France was a Reviewer and Member of the Doctoral committee at the PhD defense of Eszter Fehér.